cmu-sei/Valkyrie_Framework/docs/index.md

 IP Maven is a DNS service that provides detailed information about IP addresses and their associated netblock records, both online and offline.

 The thinking is that by combining normal zeek dns logs with the netblock information, we can provide a more detailed view of the network traffic.

+## :material-bug: Reporting Bugs

+Found a bug?
+Please report it through the [issue tracker](https://github.com/cmu-sei/valkyrie_framework/issues).
+Include detailed steps for reproducing the issue and any relevant error messages.

+## :material-new-box: Requesting Features

+Have a feature request?
+Submit new ideas through the [issue tracker](https://github.com/cmu-sei/valkyrie_framework/issues) with a description of how it could benefit the community.

+## :material-license: License

+[DISTRIBUTION STATEMENT A] This material has been approved for public release and unlimited distribution.
+Copyright 2023 Carnegie Mellon University.
+See the [LICENSE.md](https://github.com/cmu-sei/valkyrie_framework/blob/master/LICENSE.md) for more details.